 Cycling is not only a fun outdoor activity for kids but also an excellent way to develop balance, coordination, and confidence.
 However, safety is paramount when choosing a kids bike.
 From brakes and training wheels to frame size and tire width, understanding the essentials ensures your child enjoys a safe, enjoyable ride.
-This guide covers everything parents need to know to pick the perfect children’s bike, including featured Micargi models that blend fun, style, and safety.

 1. Why Bike Safety Matters for Kids